Travel Info

 Call us at 800.780.7801

 Israel’s archaeologists were busy during COVID and have made incredible progress on some of the country’s most exciting excavations.
 Our Vice President, Richard Page, has been to Israel over 100 times, and he says that he has seen more progress than ever before at several sites where biblical history is being uncovered.
-Three examples: The entire Pool of Siloam is being excavated…this is where Jesus healed the blind man.
+Examples: The entire Pool of Siloam is being excavated…this is where Jesus healed the blind man.
 A small Roman Theater which archaeologists had sought for more than a century, has been discovered near the Western Wall and is now part of the Rabbi’s/Kotel Tunnels tour.
+Herodium, one of King Herod’s palaces built to look like an artificial volcano, is now open.
+It was Herod’s burial site.
 Caesarea Philippi in the north of Israel has seen the uncovering of a Byzantine church built over a temple to the Greek god Pan.
-These are just three examples of many new sites and areas to visit.
+These are just a few examples of many new sites and areas to visit.

 Our top destinations such as Israel, Jordan, Greece, and Italy are now welcoming the world again with open arms and EHT has and is welcoming our tour hosts back.
 We are ready, willing, and able to serve our former and new tour hosts and their groups with the finest in custom tours.